jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

 ## The `adminlte:update` Command

-This command is a shortcut for `php artisan adminlte:install --force --only=assets`, extended with two conveniences:
+This command takes no arguments and no options.
+It is a shortcut for `php artisan adminlte:install --force --only=assets`, extended with two conveniences:

 - When the optional `vendor_assets` resource was **previously published**, it is refreshed too, so the command becomes `php artisan adminlte:install --force --only=assets --only=vendor_assets`.
 When it was never published, it is left alone (the package falls back to the CDN for those resources).